 As many College students and Graduates consider an internship in Shanghai as a project leading them into the heart of China, there is increasing demand for reviews and stories.
 At CIP, we are committed to making available independent and real reviews to help applicants understand what to expect.
-Internship in China is a great Experience, sit back and enjoy
+Internship in China is a great Experience, sit back and enjoy Kassandra’s account of her internship in shanghai

-Now, we will be talking to Cassandra who comes from the Wittenberg University, Ohio in the United States.
+Now, we will be talking to Cassandra who comes from Wittenberg University, Ohio in the United States.
 She enrolled in the Creative Marketing Internship in China and had a perfect time.
 Now she wants to talk about her trip to China.

 Highlight- I am actually coming back to Shanghai– to this company, who actually offered me a full time position .
 I’m very, very excited about the opportunity to come back to Shanghai and actually work in China.
 I never thought this would come out of the program but it did and I am thrilled about it.